jameshanlon/jameshanlon.github.io/content/silicon-infra.md

 ## Flows <a name="flows" class="anchor"></a>

-This section outlines the high-level *flows* that an ASIC infrastructure needs to support, meaning (typically) a sequence of steps to achieve some *task*.
+This section outlines the high-level *flows* that a chip-design infrastructure needs to support, meaning (typically) a sequence of steps to achieve some *task*.
 This is not meant to be exhaustive, but characteristic of the types of tasks that need to be performed.
 Flows can be just a single step or can be composed together to create different flows, but always have defined inputs and outputs.
 I use the term *job* to mean a particular program or script that is executed, typically corresponding to a step.

 - **Design representation**.
 To read a design into a tool, the design must have a complete representation including tool-agnostic configuration, macro